 Portfolio Requirements

-For our BA (Hons) Film Production and BA (Hons) Studio Practice (Filmmaking) degrees we’re looking for 12 to 20 examples of your current work that showcase your level and range of achievements.
+For our BA (Hons) Film Production and BA (Hons) Studio Practice (Filmmaking) degrees we’re looking to see some of your current work that showcases your interests and range of achievements.

-• Images, web links or documents to support your application and demonstrate your interest in/experience of visual arts and/or creative writing.
+If you do not have any moving image work to share, images, web links or documents to support your application and demonstrate your interest in/experience of visual arts and/or creative writing can be submitted.
 This could include a short screenplay or a series of still photographs or storyboards.
 If you are not supplying an example of moving image, this is your opportunity to show your interest in progressing to filmmaking through some still photos, scripts, stories you’ve written etc.

 You'll be invited to share your work with the course team at an Applicant Day.
 Our Admissions Team will invite you to book your place at one of our Applicant Days after you have applied.